Overview – Hershey’s ERP Implementation Failure

 This is not one of those “hindsight is 20-20” cases.
 A reasonably prudent implementer in Hershey’s position would never have permitted cutover under those circumstances.
 The risks of failure and exposure to damages were simply too great.
 Unfortunately, too few companies have learned from Hershey’s mistakes.
 For our firm, it feels like Groundhog Day every time we are retained to rescue a failed or failing ERP project.
 In an effort to help companies implement ERP correctly – the first time – I have decided to rehash this old Hershey’s case.
 The two key lessons I describe below relate to systems testing and project scheduling.

 Hershey’s implementation team made the cardinal mistake of sacrificing systems testing for the sake of expediency.
 As a result, critical data, process, and systems integration issues may have remained undetected until it was too late.

 Testing phases are safety nets that should never be compromised.
 If testing sets back the launch date, so be it.
-The potential consequences of skimping on testing outweigh the benefits of keeping to a longer schedule.
-In terms of appropriate testing, our firm advocates a methodical simulations of realistic operating conditions.
+The potential scheduling benefits of skimping on testing outweigh the costs of keeping to a longer schedule.
+In terms of appropriate testing, our firm advocates methodical simulations of realistic operating conditions.
 The more realistic the testing scenarios, the more likely it is that critical issues will be discovered before cutover.

 For our clients, we generally perform three distinct rounds of testing, each building to a more realistic simulation of the client’s operating environment.
 Successful test completion is a prerequisite to moving onto to the next testing phase.